daspec/www.daspec.com/jekyll-site/try.md

 # Try DaSpec in your browser

-Key DaSpec syntax examples work directly in your browser.
 Here is a list of things you can try out immediately, and peek below the covers to see the example documents and source code:

 ## Start here